bermanboris/central-perk/README.md

 ### Adding new task (and customer)

-> If you will try to add new customer with existing phone number, for some reason API will
+> If you will try to add new customer with existing phone number, for some reason Bringg
-> return 401 error.
+> API will return 401 error.
 This is unexpected behaviour, and it is not handled by the
 > application.

 > Phone number has to be in **very** specific format (+xxx-xxxx-xxxx), otherwise it won't
-> be added to the customer object at all.
+> be added to the customer object by Bringg at all.

 ```bash
 http POST https://api-qt6pdk5x6q-uc.a.run.app address="New York" name="John" phone="123-4567-8901"